-Background: Xanthogranulomatous cholecystitis is a rarely encountered chronic inflammatory condition presenting with severely proliferated fibrotic tissue.
-It usually spreads the neighboring organs, imitates gallbladder cancer and may lead to difficulty in cholecystectomy.
+Background: Xanthogranulomatous cholecystitis (XGC) is a rarely encountered chronic inflammatory condition presenting with severely proliferated fibrotic tissue.
+It usually spreads the neighboring organs, imitates gallbladder cancer, and may lead to difficulty in cholecystectomy.

-Methods: This is an observational study in which clinical features of thirty six patients with diagnosis of cholecystitis who were operated in our institute between 2012 and 2019 and found as xanthogranulomatous cholecystitis on pathology were analyzed.
+Methods: This retrospective study analyzed the clinical features of 36 cases with a diagnosis of XGC on pathology.
+The patients were operated on in our institute between 2012 and 2019.

-Results: The rate of xanthogranulomatous cholecystitis in cholecystectomy patients was found to be 0.6 % (36/5999) in the hospital where this study was performed over 7 years.
-Xanthogranu-lomatous cholecystitis was not accompanied by gallbladder carcinoma in any of these cases.
-Xanthogranulomatous cholecystitis could not be diagnosed in any of the patients prior to surgery.
-Radiological imaging performed before surgery demonstrated cholelithiasis in 29 patients (80.6 %), thickening of the gallbladder wall in 28 patients (77.8%), and suspicious cancer in two patients (5.6%).
-However, none of the cases of xanthogranulomatous cholecystitis had concomitant gallbladder cancer.
-Nine (25%) patients underwent open cholecystectomy and Twenty seven patients (75 %) were scheduled to have laparoscopic cholecystectomy, but six of these patients (16,8%) were converted to open cholecystectomy.
+Results: The rate of XGC in cholecystectomy patients was found to be 0.6 % (36/5999) in the hospital where this study was performed over seven years.
+The patients were aged 33-87 years, and the median age when the patients were diagnosed was 57 years.
+Moreover, the majority of the patients (52.8%; n=19) were male (male to female ratio: 1/1.11).
+The XGC was not accompanied by gallbladder carcinoma in any of these cases and could not be diagnosed in any of the patients prior to surgery.
+Radiological imaging performed before surgery demonstrated cholelithiasis, thickening of the gallbladder wall, and suspicious cancer in 29 (80.6%), 28 (77.8%), and 2 (5.6%) patients, respectively.
+However, none of the cases of XGC had concomitant gallbladder cancer.
+In total, 9 (25%) patients underwent open cholecystectomy, and 27 (75%) cases were scheduled to have laparoscopic cholecystectomy; however, 6 (16,8%) of these patients were converted to open cholecystectomy.

 2. Eriguchi N, Aoyagi S, Tamae T, Kanazawa N, Nagashima J, Nishimura K, et al. Xanthogranulomatous cholecystitis.
 Kurume Med J 2001;48:219-221. doi: 10.2739/kurumemedj.48.219.